jasmine-asra/learning-platform-api/README.md

 - The `serverless.yml` configuration is set up to deploy the service as AWS Lambda functions.
 - The API is stateless; all session statistics are stored in DynamoDB.

 ---

+## Changes to Schema

+- Altered API routes to be more RESTful

+---